kannibalox/PTPAPI/README.md

 # PTPAPI

 A small API for a mildly popular movie site.
-The goal was to be able to collect as much information in as few network requests as possible
+The goal was to be able to collect as much information in as few network requests as possible.

 ## Dependencies